A conjecture in Schanuel style for 1-motives: Introduction

-In 1966 Grothendieck made an allusion to a conjecture about the transcendental degree over $\QQ$ of the field generated by the periods of an abelian variety (see \cite[note 10]{G}).
-In a letter dated 29 May 2019 \cite[Appendix 2]{B19}, André wrote down Grothendieck conjecture in greater generality:
+In 1966 Grothendieck made an allusion to a conjecture about the transcendental degree of the field generated by the periods of an abelian variety.
+André wrote down Grothendieck conjecture in greater generality (\cite[Appendix 2]{B19}):